mikebrady/nqptp/README.md

-# nqPTP
+# nqptp
-Not Quite a PTP Daemon
+Not Quite a PTP Daemon.